 We live in perilous days where majority of marriages end up in divorce.
 People are as unfaithful as they are sinful.
 The world is desperately wicked, and this Satanic attack on marriage doesn’t come about for no reason.
 Lifelong committed and faithful marriage, a solid unbroken home, is the backbone of society, and also happens to be less inhibited or hesitant grounds for receiving the truth and being genuinely converted one day (though this is obviously not an absolute, nor is growing up in a broken home an impossibility for salvation).
 So obviously Satan will abhor this and attack it from every angle plausible.
-What compounds the evil behaviour of divorce and remarriage is when Christian people justify divorce and remarriage on the back of De 24:1-4, and a misfit of false division of truth (cf. 2 Tim 2:25).
+What compounds the evil behaviour of divorce and remarriage is when Christian people justify divorce and remarriage on the back of De 24:1-4, a misfit of false division of truth (cf. 2 Tim 2:25).

 De 24:1-4 is used as a red herring in defending and tolerating divorce and remarriage.
 The passage is misinterpreted and not rightly divided, so sin is tolerated and not any sin either.
 Instead of interpreting the unclear against the clear, just the opposite is occurring.
 De 24:1-4 is unclear, while Gen 2:24; Mal 2:8-17; Matt 5:32; 19:3-9; Mk 10:3-11; Rom 7:1-3; 1 Cor.
 7:10-11, 39 are very clear.
 The (many) clear are muddled by the (one) unclear.

 Ignorance to this subject is also rampant today but its mostly willfully so, with many people arrogantly proud and seeking to live after the lusts of their flesh (2 Pet 3:3), so their opinions hold centre stage.
 Compromising pastors won’t take a stand but find loopholes to allow for divorce and remarriage.
 If they don’t go to modern Bible perversions (because of omissions in Matt 19:9 and Jn 8:1-11), they will take up their compromise with false division of De 24:1-4.
+Everyone that defends divorce and remarriage on the back of De 24 is unfaithful to Scripture, and is following after the lusts and whims of their flesh and their own will, being led by human experience and not the infallible Word of God.

 Of course all this contradicts what God’s Word actually says and declares to be true, and De 24:1-4 was written for a purpose, as detailed below, not for sinners to justify their lusts or give credence to the adultery that they or a loved one or coffer-filling pew-warming church member find themselves to be in.